Health data: Criticism

 Many public health experts have been advocating that health data collection may be the best way to analyse information on a large-scale.
 However, the data-driven approach has also raised concerns on the side of privacy advocates, who worry about how the collected information is going to be used.
-Privacy advocates have long argued for increased protection of personal health information on fears that marketers, data bundlers or even hackers could sell or divulge the information, possibly affecting people’s jobs and credit or leading to identity theft (Hartzock, 2019).
+Privacy advocates have long argued for increased protection of personal health information on fears that marketers, data bundlers or even hackers could sell or divulge the information, possibly affecting people's jobs and credit or leading to identity theft.
 In fact, there are so many different issues to consider, including questions about preemption, enforcement mechanisms, regulatory structure, civil rights implications, law enforcement access and algorithmic accountability.

 Governance

 There are important and growing opportunities to use health data for improving healthcare quality, surveillance, health system management and research.
 It is essential to leverage such potential while managing possible risks related to the misuse of personal data.
 In order to achieve that, appropriate governance frameworks are needed.

 At the global level, a strategy on digital health was drafted at the 71st World Health Assembly, in May 2018, in close consultation with Member States and with inputs from stakeholders.
 The document identifies priority four strategic objectives, emphasising the importance of the transfer of knowledge amongst member states.
 The framework for action also proposes the creation of an international convening mechanism for validation of artificial intelligence and digital health solutions.
 This mechanism will enshrine the value of health data and associated digital health products as a global public health good and call for action to safeguard the anonymity of health data providers, mitigate challenges and ensure universal access to digital health products and technology.

-In Europe, a multi-stakeholder collaboration has started, aiming to harmonise clinical data and develop a 21st century ecosystem for real work on health research in the region.
-The European Health Data & Evidence Network, EHDEN, is building a data network to perform fast, scalable and highly reproducible research.
+In Europe, a multi-stakeholder collaboration has started, aiming to harmonise clinical data and develop a 21st-century ecosystem for real work on health research in the region.
+The European Health Data & Evidence Network (EHDEN) is building a data network to perform fast, scalable and highly reproducible research.
 According to their website, the goal is to standardise 100 million patient records across Europe from different geographic areas and data source types, such as hospital data, registries and population databases.